Childcare Check-in Case Study

 Wireframing & User Testing

-User testing of the prototype confirmed that the additional demographic questions significantly slowed the check-in process and created frustration for caregivers.
+The user testing prototype confirmed that the additional demographic questions significantly slowed the check-in process and created frustration for caregivers.
 Based on the results, the workflow was simplified in the next wireframe iteration to reduce the number of required inputs during sign-in.

 Outcome